 Tip: Give her a little lotion face mask and wrap her hat in a towel.
 Or put out some nail polish and dip her toes in a bowl of mini marshmallow bubbles.

 Let your elf indulge in a little treat.
-He’s drinking syrup out of the container or maybe He is caught eating the Nutella straight from the jar!
+He’s drinking syrup out of the container or maybe he’s caught eating Nutella straight from the jar!
 Yum!

 It’s time for one last surprise!
 The Elf decorated the kid’s rooms with paper snowflakes!

-Tip: They can be as simple or extravagant as you want.
-My girl loves ballet and waits all year for her Elf to bring her these special ballerina snowflakes.
+Tip: This can be as simple or extravagant as you want.
+My girl loves ballet and waits all year for her elf to bring her these special ballerina snowflakes.

 The fun might be over, but be sure your elf leaves a little “Goodbye until next year” note.
 It could be found in your child’s stocking or under the tree.